MbinOrg/mbin/docs/02-admin/02-configuration/02-nginx.md

     # Two stage rate limit
     limit_req zone=mbin_limit burst=300 delay=200;

-    # Error log (if you want you can also add warn at the end of error_log to also log warnings)
+    # Error log (if you want you can add "warn" at the end of error_log to also log warnings)
     error_log /var/log/nginx/mbin_error.log;

     # Access logs